-In today’s fast-paced world, Social Media has altered the dynamics of many business practices that previously worked wonders.
+In today’s fast-paced world, Social Media recruitment has altered the dynamics of many business practices that previously worked wonders.
 The days of mass-producing leaflets and paying for large advertisements on a billboard or in a newspaper could capture a large percentage of your target demographic, as well as many who you weren’t expecting to directly appeal to, are long gone.

 Social media has transformed marketing and advertising to the point where appealing to your target audience can be accomplished with a few keystrokes and a click of a button.
 Because it is so simple, it has also created a highly competitive market, particularly in the recruitment industry.